 Several thousand additives are used in plastic production to make the plastic more flexible or more rigid, to make it transparent, or more durable, and so on.
 In many cases such additives are the most hazardous substances in the plastic.
-As plastic ages or is exposed to sunlight and moisture, these additives leach into any liquid inside the container or into the surrounding environment.
+As plastic ages or is exposed to sunlight and moisture, these additives leach into whatever is in the container, including food or drink, or into the surrounding environment.
 Three types of plastic additives are known to cause serious health problems:

-Bisphenol-A, or BPA makes plastic tough.
-Plastic baby bottles were once a major source of BPA exposure for infants, but this use has been banned in many countries.
+- BPABisphenol-A, or BPA makes plastic tough.
+Plastic baby bottles were once a major source of BPA exposure for infants, but they’ve been banned in many countries.
 BPA-based material is currently used to line food and beverage cans to keep them from corroding.
 Indoor air is often found to contain small amounts of BPA.
-But because BPA is eliminated rapidly from the body many experts believe it is not cause for general concern.
+But because BPA is eliminated rapidly from the body, many experts believe it is not cause for general concern.
 On the other hand, young children have higher blood levels of BPA than adults, and we don’t know the effects of frequent daily exposure at low levels over many years, which is by far the most common situation.

 In addition to these chemicals, over time some plastics will also leach out lead, cadmium and other heavy metals.
 Certain chemicals left in plastic from manufacturing, like copper chloride or methanol, are especially poisonous to marine life.
 PBDEs are flame retardants that were added to children’s sleepwear, furniture, and other products.
 Though most PBDEs have been banned or are being phased out, they are still widespread in the environment, and studies have linked them to a reduction in IQ in children.